Wiskott-Aldrich syndrome results from a combined B- and T-cell defect and is characterized by recurrent infection, eczema, and thrombocytopenia.

 Antibodies to polysaccharide antigens (eg, blood group antigens A and B) may be selectively deficient.
 Platelets are small and defective, and splenic destruction of platelets is increased, causing thrombocytopenia.
 Mutation analysis may be used to confirm the diagnosis.

 Genetic testing is recommended for 1st-degree relatives.

 Because risk of lymphoma and leukemia is increased, a CBC with differential is usually done every 6 mo.
 Acute changes in symptoms related to B-cell dysfunction require more in-depth evaluations.

-The only established cure is bone marrow transplantation, but gene therapy is under study.
+The only established cure is hematopoietic stem cell transplantation, but gene therapy is under study.

 Without transplantation, most patients die by age 15; however, some patients survive into adulthood.